 - Why is the Town paying for the sewer upgrade and not the users again?

+The sewer system is a Town of Hebron owned asset.
 The users paid for the initial infrastructure when the State of Connecticut mandated sewers be installed in Hebron.

 - What upgrades are planned for the pump stations for this project?

 Upgrades will be comprehensive and include replacement of pumps, valves/valve vaults, piping, instrumentation, electrical panels and control panels.
 Additionally, new emergency generators will be provided for each pump station.
 Provisions will be made to protect sensitive equipment on sites that are prone to flooding.
 Pump stations will be brought up to current building, fire and electrical codes.

 - Is there any source of financial assistance for the project (outside of town funds)?

 The WPCA has applied for funding under the DEEP Clean Water Fund program.
 Currently grant funding is not available for pump station upgrades but low interest loans may be available.
 These opportunities will be revisited in the fall of 2019.